-- 4.19 Although the Authority currently has a good spread of investment instruments, officers will continue to evaluate alternative investment options that meet the principles of security, liquidity and yield.
+- 4.18 Although the Authority currently has a good spread of investment instruments, officers will continue to evaluate alternative investment options that meet the principles of security, liquidity and yield.
 Consideration will be given to alternative investment instruments and whether they are suitable for the investment portfolio.
-Proposals for new investment instruments will be taken to the Treasury Management Panel for discussion and advice will be sought from Link prior to making any investment decisions. - 4.20 In addition to the core investment principles of security, liquidity and yield the Authority will also seek to diversify investments to avoid concentration in specific banks, types of instrument, sovereign state etc. Consideration will also be given to the overall concentration of investments within each sector. - 4.21 In order to diversify a portfolio largely invested in cash, investments will be placed with approved counterparties over a range of maturity periods.
+Advice will be sought from Link prior to the use of any new investment instruments. - 4.19 In addition to the core investment principles of security, liquidity and yield the Authority will also seek to diversify investments to avoid concentration in specific banks, types of instrument, sovereign state etc. Consideration will also be given to the overall concentration of investments within each sector. - 4.20 In order to diversify a portfolio largely invested in cash, investments will be placed with approved counterparties over a range of maturity periods.
 Maximum investment levels are set to ensure prudent diversification is achieved and these, together with minimum ratings and cash limits, are shown in the table at paragraph 4.6.